 2+1

-Tosmur, 2+1 apartment with an area of 110 m² unfurnished in a complex built in 2008, located 600 m from the sea and 400 m from the center of the area, with two balconies and complex infrastructure.
+Oba district, 1+1 apartment of 60 m² in a complex built in 2024, furnished, located 3000 m from the sea and 1000 m from the center of the district.

 Of course, last year, record inflation, which amounted to 83%, had a significant impact on the Turkish real estate market.
 In order to preserve their capital, many Turks began to acquire real estate and were not disappointed.
 The thing is that with such inflationary processes, the annual increase in the cost of housing reached about 203% in Turkish lira.
 This means that investing in the purchase of property turned out to be very profitable even against the backdrop of elevated mortgage rates.
 Experts believe that if inflation continues at the same rate, then interest in acquiring Turkish assets will remain unchanged.